nstanford5/ERC20/ERC20.md

 First set the connector mode to `ETH` with `export REACH_CONNECTOR_MODE=ETH`

-Then `../reach run` and you see output that looks like this
+Then `../reach run` and you see output that looks like this...

 ```
 > index
 > node --experimental-modules --unhandled-rejections=strict index.mjs